appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox.md

 <dd>

 This property determines how the widget's height adjusts to changes in its content.
-It can be configured in three ways:
+There are three available options:

 * **Fixed**: The height of the widget remains as set using drag and resize.
-* **Auto Height**: The height of the widget reacts to content changes.
+* **Auto Height**: The widget's height adjusts dynamically in response to changes in its content.
 * **Auto Height with limits**: Same as Auto height, with a configurable option to set the minimum and maximum number of rows that can be occupied by the widget.

 </dd>

+### Property group - Events

 #### onCheckChange

-This event property defines the action that would be executed when the user checks or unchecks a checkbox.
-It allows you to specify a list of [supported actions](http://localhost:3000/reference/appsmith-framework/widget-actions) that can be triggered in response to the checkbox state change.
+This event defines the action that would be executed when the user checks or unchecks a checkbox.
+It allows you to specify a list of [supported actions](/reference/appsmith-framework/widget-actions) that can be triggered in response to the checkbox state change.

 ## Style properties